bluesky/tiled/docs/source/user-guide/graph-and-links.md

 # Explore the Entity/Link Graph with GraphQL

-Tiled can optionally serve a graph of entities and links alongside a catalog-backed tree, queryable through a GraphQL API.
+Tiled can optionally serve a graph of entities connected by links, alongside a catalog-backed tree, queryable through a GraphQL API.
 See {doc}`../explanations/graphs` for background on what this feature is and why it exists.

-This guide walks through starting a demo server with the graph enabled and exploring it interactively in the browser.
+This guide walks you through the process of starting a demo server with the graph enabled and exploring it interactively in the browser.

 ## Enable the graph feature

 The graph is available automatically whenever a server is serving a catalog-backed tree (see {doc}`example-server-config`)---there is no separate configuration flag.
-A ready-to-run demo lives in `example_configs/graphs/` in the Tiled source repository:
+A ready-to-run demo can be found in `example_configs/graphs/` in the Tiled source repository:

 ```